 The future of Bangladesh golf stands right here.

-But if Bangladesh is serious about becoming a competitive golfing nation, a necessary question must now be asked: where are the privileged young people?
+But if Bangladesh genuinely aspires to become a competitive golfing nation, an important question must be asked: are we developing the game broadly enough?

 “Encouraging privileged children into golf is not about exclusion.
 It is about creating the scale needed for the sport to grow.”